Deep tree-ensembles for multi-output prediction: Experimental Setup

+For RF + ET, we have fixed the number of trees to 150.
 For the MLP, we have also employed an inner 5-fold cross validation to optimize the number of layers and neurons.
 More specifically, we have considered the following values: number of neurons \{50,100\} and number of layers \{1,2\}.
 The activation function and solver were fixed to ReLu and ADAM, respectively.

+In its publicly available implementation, DSTARS normalizes all features and targets in the dataset.
+Consequently, its predictions are also normalized, making them incomparable with the other methods.
+To avoid this situation, we have removed any normalization procedure involved in DSTARS.
+We have also set the number of trees to 150.

+As for the ERCs \cite{spyromitros2016}, we have employed regression trees as base models, and 10 randomly ordered chains.
+In this case, predictions are performed by averaging the output of each model.

 For the number of PCA components in our method, we have optimized the number of components considering a percentage of the total number of decision path features\{1 component, 1\% , 5\%, 20\%, 40\%, 60\%, 80\%, 95\%\} multiplied by $min(N,|c|)$, $N$ being the number of instances in the dataset and $|c|$ the number of nodes in the ensemble.
-The number of trees is also optimized considering the same values \{10, 20, 50, 100, 150, 200\} and output features are generated using 5-fold cross validation.
+The number of trees was fixed to 150 and output features are generated using 5-fold cross validation.
 As for preventing the overfitting which may be associated with tree-embeddings, we have employed random samples which contain 50\% of the training dataset.
 Finally, we run our model with a maximum of 10 layers.